 "Lord's Prayer in a Bag" is an interactive activity which works well with children, and also adults.
 Many "grown-ups" are afraid to ask for help understanding what this prayer means and why we use it!
 You can do the activity in one sitting, or break it up and do two lines each week, for example.

-5. A loaf of bread – I usually use a loaf of special bread like challah
+- Loaf of bread (I usually use a loaf of special bread like challah)

-8. A copy of the Lord’s Prayer to have in your lap (trust me, doing it line by line, you will lose track of what comes next!)
+- Copy of the Lord’s Prayer to have in your lap (Trust me, doing it line by line, you will lose track of what comes next!)

 Gather the children around with the bag close at hand and begin with a short introduction: